Adroiti/docs-for-code-review-tools/Detekt/LabeledExpression.md

 ## Description

-This rule reports labeled expressions.
 Expressions with labels generally increase complexity and worsen the maintainability of the code.
 Refactor the violating code to not use labels instead.
 Labeled expressions referencing an outer class with a label from an inner class are allowed, because there is no way to get the instance of an outer class from an inner class in Kotlin.

 Example of **incorrect** code: